 All carts being used by the Tenant's contractors for job site deliveries must have rubber wheels.
 Landlord's equipment (such as trucks, bins, dollies, etc.) may not be used by contractors.
-Arrangements for handling items, weighty or bulky enough to require special treatment, must be made with the Landlord's Tenant Coordinator.
+Arrangements for handling items, weighty or bulky enough to require special treatment, must be made with the Property Management Office.